 Humans were designed to feel emotions such as stress, anger, frustration, anxiety for short periods so they could react or respond to keep the body safe.
-The problem is the modern world is full of external stress that keeps the body in a heightened state and experiencing ongoing emotions that tell us we are unsafe, constantly, even when there is no real threat of injury, danger or death.
+The problem is the modern world is full of external stress that keeps the body in a heightened state.
+We experience ongoing emotions that tell us we are unsafe, even when there is no real threat of injury, danger, or death.

-Many humans are walking through life with no awareness of emotions, let alone the thoughts they have about them or the actions and behaviours they react with, all of which are creating their reality.
+Many humans are walking through life with no awareness of emotions, let alone their thoughts about them or the actions and behaviours they react with, all of which create their reality.